 In the case of multinational companies, the list price might actually be multiple items including a global list price that is adjusted based on currency exchange rates or market and regulatory specifics resulting in a local list price.

-On-invoice deductions are those items that are generally visible to the customer such as product discounts, promotional credits, and rebates.
+On-invoice deductions are those items that are generally visible to the customer such as product discounts and promotional credits.
 When developing your waterfall, each type of reduction should be defined separately.
 For instance, you may offer a volume purchase discount and a seasonal discount.

 Reducing the list price by on-invoice deductions results in the invoice price.
 This invoice price is, confusingly, referred to as a gross price or a net price in different contexts.

-After off-invoice deductions are accounted for, we have a net or net-net price.
-This is often referred to as the pocket price by pricing professionals because it is what companies actually “pocket” after all deductions are actually considered.
+After off-invoice deductions are accounted for, we have a net or net net price.
+This is often referred to as the pocket price by pricing professionals because it is what companies actually “pocket” after all deductions are taken into account.

 Developing Your Price Waterfall